 Many times we excuse and deny problems that are clearly staring us right in the face…not because we want to, because when you don’t know what to do about a situation, minimizing it can be so much easier than feeling frustrated and helpless and shutting down.
 Denial or dissociation help us cope, go on.

-And sometimes even when your gut keeps telling you all along that something’s wrong, your partner puts on such a good façade in front of others that you wonder if you’re just imagining things.
-Or if anyone would believe that you’re not the one with the problem.
+And sometimes even when your gut keeps telling you all along that something’s wrong, your partner (or whoever it is) puts on such a good façade in front of others that you wonder if you’re just imagining things…or else other people invalidate your perceptions.

 You may be mentally, emotionally, physically and psychologically exhausted.
-Taking care of your children, the house, work, the bills…making excuses and covering up for a partner who does not carry their weight…feeling unsupported, being questioned and invalidated…the stress piles on higher and higher until you feel like you’re going to collapse.
+Taking care of your children, the house, work, the bills…making excuses and covering up for a partner who does not carry their weight…feeling unsupported, being questioned and invalidated…having someone in your life who disrespects your boundaries…the stress piles on higher and higher until you feel like you’re going to collapse.

 Or else things get better for just long enough for you to keep going on with the way things are.
 Even though something really does need to change.